 Charles Kilpatrick, P.E.

-Charles Kilpatrick, P.E., was named Chief Deputy Commissioner of the Virginia Department of Transportation (VDOT) by Gov. Bob McDonnell on July 30, 2010.
+Charles Kilpatrick, P.E., was named Commissioner of the Virginia Department of Transportation (VDOT) by Gov. Terry McAuliffe in January 2014.

-Kilpatrick is the Chief Operating Officer for the agency and is responsible for both day-to-day operations and strategic direction.
-He reports directly to the commissioner.
-He is also VDOT’s representative for all highway Public-Private Partnership initiatives in Virginia.
+As chief deputy, Kilpatrick was the Chief Operating Officer for the agency and is responsible for both day-to-day operations and strategic direction.
+He was also VDOT’s representative for all highway Public-Private Partnership initiatives in Virginia.

 Kilpatrick is a native Virginian, raised in Fairfax County.
 He graduated from Virginia Tech in 1986 with a bachelor’s in civil engineering and is a licensed professional engineer.
 Kilpatrick began his professional career with Fairfax County government, reviewing, and then managing, land development and public improvement project proposals in the county.